 Orion is one of several constellations in which the star labelled Alpha is not the brightest.
 The brightest star in Orion is actually Beta Orionis, called Rigel from the Arabic rijl meaning ‘foot’ from Ptolemy’s description of it as ‘the bright star in the left foot’.
 Ptolemy also said it was shared with the river Eridanus, and some old charts depict it in this dual role.
 Rigel is a brilliant blue-white supergiant about 860 light years away.

 Who (or what), though, was al-jauzāʾ?
-It was the name given by the Arabs to the constellation figure that they saw in this area, seemingly a female figure encompassing the stars of both Orion and Gemini.
-The word al-jauzāʾ apparently comes from the Arabic jwz meaning ‘middle’, so the best translation that modern commentators can offer is that al-jauzāʾ means something like ‘the female one of the middle’.
+It was the name given by the Arabs to the large constellation that they saw in this area, a female figure encompassing the stars of both Orion and Gemini.
+The word al-jauzāʾ apparently comes from the Arabic jwz meaning ‘middle’, so the best translation that modern commentators can offer is that al-jauzāʾ means something like ‘the lady in the middle’.
 The reference to the ‘middle’ may be to do with the fact that the constellation lies astride the celestial equator.

 The Greeks did not give a name to either Betelgeuse or Rigel, surprisingly for such prominent stars, which is why we know them by their Arabic titles.
 Betelgeuse is a red supergiant star hundreds of times the diameter of the Sun.
 It expands and contracts over periods of months and years, changing brightness noticeably in the process.
 It lies some 500 light years away.